Subscribe to updates

 Summary

 The Licensing Sub-Committee of Ealing Council convened to consider a new premises licence application.
-The meeting was scheduled to cover apologies, declarations of interest, and a determination on whether any items should be considered in private.
-The main item for consideration was the application for a new premises licence for Jaybani Stores, located at 59A Western Road, Southall, UB2 5HE.
+The meeting was scheduled to cover apologies for absence, declarations of interest, and a determination on whether any items should be considered in private.
+The main item for consideration was the application for a new premises licence for Jaybani Stores, Southall.

-New Premises Licence - Jaybani Stores
+New Premises Licence - Jaybani Stores, 59A Western Road, Southall

-The committee was asked to consider an application made by Mr Ajmeet Singh for a new premises licence for Jaybani Stores.
-The application requests permission to sell alcohol for consumption off the premises between 08:00 and 23:00, Monday to Saturday, and between 11:00 and 23:00 on Sundays.
 The report pack noted that the premises is located within a Special Policy Area (SPA) as defined in the council's Statement of Licensing Policy.

-• Grant the application in full.
+• Granting the application in full.

-Representations
+Representations Received

 The council received two representations regarding the application.
 One was from the Metropolitan Police Service (MPS) Ealing Licensing team, and the other from the Ealing Council Licensing Enforcement and Compliance team.